wshafer/psr11-flysystem/README.md

 example we will be using the local file adaptor as the default.

 ## Full Configuration
-Note: An "default" adaptor is required.
+Note: A "default" adaptor is required.

 ### Full Example
 ```php